Top 30 Most Common Phone Screen Interview Questions You Should Prepare For

 10. Why are you looking to leave your current job?

-How to Answer: Focus on seeking new opportunities, challenges, growth, or a better alignment with your long-term career goals.
+Focus on positive reasons for leaving, such as seeking growth, new challenges, or a role better aligned with your long-term goals.
+Be positive.

 11. What are your salary expectations?